 Falling can also occur when seniors are left alone for too long.
 Some residents may need assistance with walking.
-So, if a resident needs to use the bathroom, wishes to go get something across the room, or wants to move about the home, they may try to do so themselves.
+So, if a resident needs to use the bathroom, wishes to go get something across the room, or wants to move around the home, they may try to do so themselves.
 Unfortunately, a fall injury can happen and they will not receive help until someone finds them.

 When seniors fall, they are in danger of sustaining major injuries.
 About 300,000 older people need to go to the hospital for hip fractures.
 It can take a long time for this injury to recover and there’s always a concern of this area getting infected and the senior getting sick.
 Recovering from an illness on top of an injury can be extremely difficult for seniors—they could need hospital care for weeks.

 Seniors can also suffer injuries if they get out of their home.
-Those who have issues with walking and also with memory may wander from their nursing home and get confused when they’re outside.
+Those who have issues with walking and also with memory may wander from their nursing home and get confused when facility owner outside.
 If the facility isn’t aware of someone leaving, your loved one could be out in the elements for long periods of time.
 They could suffer from heatstroke, dehydration, hypothermia, and fall injuries.

 When your loved one has suffered injuries because of their nursing home, you may feel devastated that your loved one didn’t get the care they deserved and were harmed.
 That’s where our Columbia, SC nursing home abuse lawyer comes in.
 We’ll help give your loved one a voice.

 HOW TO IDENTIFY SIGNS OF ABUSE OR A NEGLECTFUL NURSING HOME